-“Madan Gougous” rice inundate the Haitian market.
+“Madan Gougous” rice should inundate the Haitian market.
 Officials in charge of cultivation matters at the Ministry of Agriculture say they think the “Madan Gougous” rice variety may still exist, while according to multiple farmers interviewed, it has long disappeared from the country

 Haiti has not produced “Madan Gougous” rice since the 1990s, according to the testimony of several large farmers.
 Due to the international reputation of this rice, foreign countries continue to use its name.
-Some of this fake “Madan Gougous” rice landed in Haiti.
+Some of this fake “Madan Gougous” rice has landed in Haiti.

 It was in this busy ambience, in the midst of noisy wandering merchants, some speaking ill of customers who offered to buy at bad prices, that I met Idamène Jean Louis, a local rice merchant.
 He explained that “Madan Gougous” rice is no longer available. “”Shella” rice is now supposed to replace “Madan Gougous” because we lost that rice a long time ago”.
 All that was good in this country is now gone.